registertoday to attend, click here or call: 0161 6865576

 On the 10th May 2013 the ‘Care Bill’ was published, introducing legislation to provide protection and support to the people who need it most and to take forward elements of the government’s initial response to the Francis Inquiry, and will give people peace of mind that they will be treated with compassion when in hospital, care homes or their own home.

 The Bill pulls together threads from over a dozen different Acts into a single, modern framework for care and support, fundamentally reforming how the law works, prioritising people’s wellbeing, needs and goals so that individuals will no longer feel like they are battling against the system to get the care and support they need and for the first time, it puts carers on a par with those for whom they care.
-The Bill is divided into three parts:
+The Bill covers a range of issues:

 Reform of care and support